LACMIP/emu/docs/_documentation/taxonomy.md

 : Not in use.

 Reference
 : Attach a [bibliography record]({{ site.baseurl }}/documentation/bibliography/) to support your validity comment.
+For comments based on the pre-migration EPICC taxonomic dictionary, this exists as a bibliographic record (irn 3062).
 For comments based on notes or specimens in the collection, this can be the "LACMIP Collection" record.
 Personal communication can be cited here as well.

 Comments
 : Enter your comments here. **See table below for preferred comments and formatting consistency.**  If you are unsure of what comment to add, do a wildcard search (*Comments* = `\*`) for all current validity comments in use and proceed accordingly.
 Suggestion: use the Ditto function to maintain consistency when entering the same comments on multiple taxon records.

   *Validity Comments* | *Explanation*
   --- | ---
+  Good | EPICC taxonomic dictionary category for well-vetted names.
+  Okay | EPICC taxonomic dictionary category for possibly suspicious names.
+  Poor | EPICC taxonomic dictionary category for suspicious names.
+  Invalid | EPICC taxonomic dictionary category for invalid names.
   Genus changed in Treatise 1996. | Add if rationale for taxonomic update needs documentation.
   Genus should be in quotation marks. | Track special characters (") using standardized validity comments.
   Genus should be followed by question mark. | Track special characters (?) using standardized validity comments.